CauaS1/web-devclasses/README.md

 <h2>About</h2>
 <p>
 It's a project web from a project that I already did in React Native.
-Dev Classes is a website where you can give classes to people and study everywhere, you just need to create an account and create a class or see the avaliables classes.
+Dev Classes is a website where you can give classes to people and study everywhere you only need to create an account and create a class or see the available classes.
 </p>

 <h2>What can you do?</h2>